-The Performance section [5, Section 6] of the QUAD paper reported a speed of 2915 Pentium-IV cycles/byte for the "recommended version of QUAD," namely QUAD(2, 160, 160).
-The section closed with the following intriguing comment:

-Though QUAD is significantly slower than AES, which runs at 25 cycles/byte, it is much more efficient than other provably secure pseudo random generator.
-Moreover, implementations of QUAD with quadratic system over larger fields (e.g. ${\rm GF}(16)$ or ${\rm GF}(256)$ are much faster and even reach 106 cycles/byte.
+The speed and security of QUAD are (obviously) functions of the QUAD parameters.
+The Performance section [7, Section 6] of the QUAD paper reported a speed of 2915 Pentium-IV cycles/byte for the "recommended version of QUAD," namely QUAD(2, 160, 160).
+The section closed with the following intriguing comment: "Though QUAD is significantly slower than AES, which runs at 25 cycles/byte, it is much more efficient than other provably secure pseudo random generator.
+Moreover, implementations of QUAD with quadratic system over larger fields (e.g. GF(16) or GF(256) are much faster and even reach 106 cycles/byte."